 It’s also a good time to revisit your marketing plan.
 Likely, many of the channels you once used to recruit new students, like on-campus events and school fairs, may no longer be viable.
 Now is the right time to explore new opportunities via social media, direct mail, ambassador programs, digital ads, and more.

 List out all of the parts of your admission process that currently require paper or mail (applications, recommendations, transcripts, contracts…).
 Also consider in-person visits, on-campus meetings, and committee reviews.
 If any of these are critical, you will need to evaluate alternatives and consider implementing a student enrollment management system that can bring processes online.

 Think about how you work and collaborate with your team to communicate with families.
 Do you have the tools to be able to consistently engage in a personalized manner no matter where you are?
 Remember, you are likely going to have to convert at a higher rate to maintain enrollment.

 Phase 3: Evaluating (April-May)

 The next phase is Evaluating and represents a turning point in our response to COVID-19 as independent school enrollment leaders.
-At this point, we make a shift from reactive to proactive as we begin to evaluate potential tools necessary for the next admission cycle, as well as changes to outdated processes.
+At this point, we make a shift from reactive to proactive as we begin to evaluate potential tools necessary for the next admission cycle, like school admissions software, as well as changes to outdated processes.
 Note: the earlier you can get to this stage, the better, so you have plenty of time to implement the solutions you buy and/or build.

 Research what you will need in these tools and processes, talk with other admission teams about their systems to get ideas, build a list of questions you need answered to make an informed decision, connect with different solution providers for demonstrations, and work to gain buy-in from the stakeholders necessary to make purchase decisions and process changes.